Bandura: Kyiv-style bandura

 Concert banduras are primarily manufactured by the Chernihiv Musical Instrument Factory or the Trembita Musical Instrument Factory in Lviv.
 Rarer instruments exist from the Melnytso-Podilsk and Kyiv workshops.
 These instruments exist in two main types: 'Standard Prima' instruments and 'concert' instruments, which differ from the 'Prima' instruments in that they have a re-tuning mechanism placed in the upper wrest plank of the instrument.

-'Concert' Kyiv-style banduras were first manufactured in Kyiv at a music workshop organized by Ivan Skliar from 1948–1954 and from 1952 by the Chernihiv Musical Instrument Factory.
+'Concert' Kyiv-style banduras were first manufactured in Kyiv at a music workshop organized by Ivan Skliar from 1948 to 1954 and from 1952 by the Chernihiv Musical Instrument Factory.
 The Chernihiv factory stopped making banduras in 1991.
 Another line of Kyiv-style banduras was developed by Vasyl Herasymenko and continues to be made by the Trembita Musical Instrument Factory in Lviv.
 Rarer instruments also exist from the now defunct Melnytso-Podilsk experimental music workshop.

+Kyiv-style bandura

+In 2014–2015, a unique machining tool for carving bandura bodies left over from the Chernihiv Musical Instrument Factory, survived and was restored thanks to local private metalworking company and its employee, ex-engineer of bandura production of the Chernihiv musical instruments factory.
+The original technical documentation was found and restored to launch a new production line — company named this department as Chernihiv Bandura Center «Pleyada» (ukr. Чернігівський центр бандури «Плеяда») and uses "Chernihiv-style" term instead of "Kyiv-style".
+In 2018, the first 5 new made Chernihiv-style banduras were produced and presented to local music school for testing.
+In 2020, a production line was set up to produce tens of improved versions of banduras under their own brand in two types: